 Spinal decompression is a form of traction therapy that is applied to the spine in an attempt to relieve pain and help treat particular issues.
 It is theorised that spinal decompression aids us in two ways:

-- Create a lower pressure in the disc that will cause an influx of healing nutrients and other substances into the disc.
+- It creates a lower pressure in the disc that will cause an influx of healing nutrients and other substances into the disc.

 In essence: people often suffer from lower back pain due to localised inflammation.
 This inflammation may be from a herniated disc, or from general aggravation.
 Spinal decompression can help reduce that inflammation (through a reduction of inflammatory fluid or ‘repositioning’ the offending disc), which in turns alleviates the pressure and thus the pain.